 - Meet the Social Security definition of disability, meaning they have an injury or medical condition that prevents them from doing substantial work and is expected to last at least 12 months or result in death.

 - Meet other eligibility criteria to qualify for SSDI or SSI.
-Those are related to their work history or income and financial assets.
+Those are related to the applicant's work history or income and financial assets.

-In 2021, the estimated average SSDI payment is $1,277 a month for all recipients, not just veterans.
-The maximum individual SSI payment is $794 a month.
+Social Security estimates that the average SSDI benefit in 2023 will be $1,483 a month.
+(That's for all recipients, not just veterans.)
+The maximum federal payment for an individual receiving SSI is $914 a month.